 - 1 dry red chili

 - a few curry leaves - about 10

 - ¼ cup roasted coconut - from the 1 cup roasted as above

 To Cook the Raw Banana/ Vazhakkai / Plantain

-- Pare the thick outer skin of the banana.
-Dice the banana into small cubes, about 2 cm square, putting the slices immediately into a bowl of water to reduce discolouration.
+- Pare/ Peel the thick outer skin of the banana.
+Dice the banana into small cubes, about 2 cm square.
+When exposed to the air, the raw banana turns grey/ black, hence put the slices immediately into a bowl of water, to reduce discolouration.